About this Course

 - The ways that theme, plot, setting and characters contribute to memoir

-- Methods for analyzing others’ writing and your own in terms of narrative arc, voice, theme, character development, and place
+- Methods for analyzing others’ writing and giving and receiving feedback

 - How to apply the concepts you’ve learned to future writing projects